OpenEvalProject/evals/manuscripts/elife-77634/v1/manuscript.md

 ![Figure 4.](https://cdn.elifesciences.org/articles/77634/elife-77634-fig4-v1.jpg)

 **Figure 4.:** Solid brown curves and blue dashed curves represent the relationship between the selection coefficient and the estimated probability of establishment of resistant parasites across settings that differ in transmission intensities (5 and 500 inoculations per person per year, respectively).
 The relationships are illustrated for parasites resistant to the short- and long-acting drugs when each drug was used as monotherapy and parasites resistant to the short-acting drug when both drugs were combined.
 The shaded area represents the 95% confidence intervals estimated as described in Materials and methods.
 The range of selection coefficients include higher values at a low entomological inoculation rate (EIR).
-For each setting, the level of access to treatment was specified as 80%, the population was assumed to be fully adherent to treatment (100%), and transmission was non-seasonal.Figure 4—source data 1.Figure 4.
+For each setting, the level of access to treatment was specified as 80%, the population was assumed to be fully adherent to treatment (100%), and transmission was non-seasonal.

 ## Discussion